 \section{Shimura curve $X'$}

-In this section, we study a Shimura curve of PEL type following Deligne \cite{Del}, Carayol \cite{Ca}, and \v Cerednik--Drinfeld \cite{BC}.
-After reviewing the basic facts about the moduli problems, we will study in special cases of the integral modes over the ring of integers of the reflex field, and the Kodaira--Spencer map over complex number.
+In this section, we study a Shimura curve of PEL type following Deligne \cite{De}, Carayol \cite{Ca}, and \v Cerednik--Drinfeld \cite{BC, Ce}.
+After reviewing the basic facts about the moduli problems, we will study in special cases of the integral models over the ring of integers of the reflex field, and the Kodaira--Spencer map over complex numbers.